axe-selenium-python/axe-selenium-python/README.rst

 Test suites using axe-selenium-python must import pytest and the Axe class.

-Tests not using the axe pytest fixture must use the selenium pytest fixture.

-pytest-selenium relies on the `**base_url** <https://github.com/pytest-dev/pytest-base-url>`_ fixture, which can be set in a configuration file, or as a command line argument.
+pytest-selenium relies on the `base_url <https://github.com/pytest-dev/pytest-base-url>`_ fixture, which can be set in a configuration file, or as a command line argument.

 Configuration File
 ******************